Datapluslogic/SC2-Replay-Engagements/README.md

 ## Sourcing the Data

-Firnafth parses replays using SC2API to obtain positional data (https://blizzard.github.io/s2client-api/).
-Otherwise s2protocol (the more commonly used method to obtain positional data) is flawed (as indicated in official documentation https://github.com/Blizzard/s2protocol).
+Firnafth parses replays using [SC2API](https://blizzard.github.io/s2client-api/) to obtain positional data.
+Otherwise [s2protocol](https://github.com/Blizzard/s2protocol) (the more commonly used method to obtain positional data) is flawed (as indicated in official documentation).

 ### Engagements Thus Far